msabramo/Doula/doula/templates/docs/index.markdown

 <img class="right" src="/images/docs/doula_login.png" title="Doula Login" />

-Doula authenticates against Survey Monkey's internal [Github](http://code.corp.surveymonkey.com/).
-The first time you login you'll be asked to authorize Doula to access your Github account.
+Doula authenticates against Survey Monkey's internal [GitHub](http://code.corp.surveymonkey.com/).
+The first time you login you'll be asked to authorize Doula to access your GitHub account.
 Once logged in you’ll have access to every part of the site.

-All email notifications are sent to the email address associated with your Github account.
-To update the email address: logout of Doula, update your email address on Github and log back into Doula.
+All email notifications are sent to the email address associated with your GitHub account.
+To update the email address: logout of Doula, update your email address on GitHub and log back into Doula.

 <!-- clear the section -->
 <div class="group"></div>